TilBlechschmidt/WebGrid/docs/architecture/database.md

 # Database

+!!! warning "Outdated"
+	Due to a recent architectural overhaul, the information on this page is no longer applicable for versions beyond `v0.5.1-beta`.

 ## Keys

 All metadata is stored in a key-value in-memory database called [Redis](https://redis.io).
 Below is a list of all keys that are currently in use, annotated with their type and format (if applicable).